isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 <td rowspan="1" colspan="1">
 <p>Mr Tay Ter Long is the Chief of Government Procurement and Director of
 the Government Procurement Function Office in MOF.
-Mr Tan has more than 20yrs of professional experience in both private and public sector</p>
+Mr Tan has more than 20yrs of professional experience in both private and public sector.</p>
-<p>&nbsp;</p>
 <p>Prior to joining MOF, he was leading the procurement and contract management
-functions in JTC Corportion, the Government’s appointed Centre of Excellence (CentEx) for building and infrastructure projects and facilities management.</p>
+functions in JTC Corporation, the Government’s appointed Centre of Excellence (CentEx) for building and infrastructure projects and facilities management.</p>
 </td>
 </tr>